dmazine/rpg/README.md

 ## Running the application

-After building the application, type the command bellow:
+After building the project, type the following command to run the application:

 ```
 mvn exec:java